kramer003/AutoML-in-Cloudera-Machine-Learning/README.md

 ```
 ![data](images/leaderboard.png)

 `auto_ml` also contains more detailed information on the best model.
 Among the model details returned is the Confusion Matrix.
-If you just want the confusion matrix, you can run `auto_ml.leader.confusion_matrix`
+If you just want the confusion matrix, you can run `auto_ml.leader.confusion_matrix`.

 ```
 auto_ml.leader
 ```
 ![data](images/confusion_matrix.png)

-At the end of the script, we use `h2o.save_model` to save the state of our Stacked Ensemble model, and use it to generate predictions on new data.
+At the end of the script, we use `h2o.save_model` to save the state of our Stacked Ensemble Model, and use it to generate predictions on new data.

 ```
 h2o.save_model(model=aml.leader, path=os.path.realpath('.') + '/models', force=True)